COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: Conclusion

-\begin{IEEEbiography} [{ }] {Yuan Ding} (Member, IEEE) received the bachelor’s degree in electronic engineering from Beihang University, Beijing, China, in 2004, the master’s degree in electronic engineering from Tsinghua University, Beijing, in 2007, and the Ph.D. degree in electronic engineering from Queen’s University Belfast, Belfast, U.K., in 2014.
+\end{IEEEbiography} \begin{IEEEbiography} [{ }] {Yuan Ding} (Member, IEEE) received the bachelor’s degree in electronic engineering from Beihang University, Beijing, China, in 2004, the master’s degree in electronic engineering from Tsinghua University, Beijing, in 2007, and the Ph.D. degree in electronic engineering from Queen’s University Belfast, Belfast, U.K., in 2014.
 He was a Radio Frequency (RF) Engineer with the Motorola Research and Development Centre, Beijing, from 2007 to 2009, before joining Freescale Semiconductor Inc., Beijing, as an RF Field Application Engineer, responsible for high-power base-station amplifier design, from 2009 to 2011.
 He is currently an Associate Professor with the Institute of Sensors, Signals and Systems, Heriot-Watt University, Edinburgh, U.K. His research interests are in the IoT-related physical-layer designs, antenna array, physical-layer security, massive active arrays, and other B5G related areas.
 Dr. Ding was the recipient of the IET Best Student Paper Award at LAPC 2013, the Young Scientists Awards in General Assembly and Scientific Symposium at the 2014 XXXIst URSI, Best Paper Award in International Conference on the UK-China Emerging Technologies (UCET), and the co-recipient of the Best Paper Award 2023 for his contributions in IEEE Proceedings. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{João F. C. Mota} received the M.Sc. and Ph.D. degrees in electrical and computer engineering from the Technical University of Lisbon, Lisbon, Portugal, in 2008 and 2013, respectively, and the Ph.D. degree in electrical and computer engineering from Carnegie Mellon University, Pittsburgh, PA, USA, in 2013.
 He is currently an Assistant Professor of Signal and Image Processing with Heriot-Watt University, Edinburgh, U.K. His research interests include theoretical and practical aspects of high-dimensional data processing, inverse problems, optimization theory, machine learning, data science, and distributed information processing and control.
-Dr. Mota was a recipient of the 2015 IEEE Signal Processing Society Young Author Best Paper Award and is currently Associate Editor for IEEE Transactions on Signal Processing. \end{IEEEbiography}
+Dr. Mota was a recipient of the 2015 IEEE Signal Processing Society Young Author Best Paper Award and is currently Associate Editor for IEEE Transactions on Signal Processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jongeun Lee} (S’01-M’11) received the B.S. and M.S. degrees in electrical engineering and the Ph.D. degree in electrical engineering and computer science from Seoul National University, Seoul, Korea, in 1997, 1999, and 2004, respectively.
+Since 2009, he has been with the Faculty of Ulsan National Institute of Science and Technology, Ulsan, South Korea, where he is a Professor in Electrical Engineering.
+His research interests include neural network processors, reconfigurable architectures, in-memory computing, and compilers.